sensordeck/atlas-docs/docs/platform/09-evidence-pack.md

 ## Overview

-Evidence Pack™（EP）是 Atlas Runtime Governance™ 的标准运行时证据包。
+Evidence Pack™ (EP) is the standardized runtime evidence container in Atlas Runtime Governance™.

-Evidence Pack 并不保存新的运行时数据。
+An Evidence Pack does not store new runtime data.

-它是在 Runtime Dataset 的基础上，根据指定时间范围生成的一份结构化调查证据。
+Instead, it is a structured investigation evidence pack generated from the underlying Runtime Dataset based on a designated time window.

-Evidence Pack 是 Runtime Investigation 的统一证据输入。
+The Evidence Pack serves as the unified evidence input for Runtime Investigations.

 ---